-The scheduled vote is the latest in a series of political transitions in the nation.
+The vote is the latest in a series of political transitions in the nation.

-In recent weeks, it has adopted a provisional constitution, held an inaugural meeting of its new parliament and appointed that body's speaker.
+In recent weeks, it has adopted a provisional constitution, selected members of parliament and appointed that body's speaker.

 "It has not been easy getting us to this point," Mahiga said.
 "There have been moments when all seemed lost and we have sometimes been on the brink of despair."